-Most of the harmful trans fatty acids in our diet come from partially hydrogenated oils, which involves high temperatures and high pressure.
+Most of the harmful trans fatty acids (TFAs) in our diet come from partially hydrogenated oils, (only small percentage from ruminants) which involves high temperatures and high pressure.
 But does heating up vegetable oils during cooking also generate those dangerous substances?
 What are the cooking methods that generate the highest amounts of trans fats?
-For a quick answer click here.

 Nevertheless, the question remains whether home food preparation techniques, which use high temperatures, can generate these harmful substances.

 TFAs are formed in the process of lipid oxidation.
 High temperatures accelerate the rate of this oxidation and, therefore, speed up the formation of TFAs.